 Retirement benefits liability increased by 15% due actuarial valuation adjustment for 2020.
 Liability for mine rehabilitation cost increased by 9% due to change in estimate of asset retirement obligation.
 Deferred tax liabilities decreased by 31% mainly due to decrease in unrealized foreign exchange gains and re-measurement gain on retirement liabilities.
-Re-measurement gain on retirement benefits liability.
+Re-measurement gain on retirement benefits liability decreased by 43% due to actuarial gain and losses on retirement benefits liability.
 No increase in Authorized Capital hence Capital Stock, Additional Paid-In Capital and Subscription Receivable (11%, 58% and 14% respectively of the Total Equity) remained the same in 2020.
 Movement in Retained Earnings pertain to the net income for the year amounting to Php117 million.
 Cumulative translation adjustments relate to the impact of changes in foreign exchange rates.